Skip to main content

 • Promotion of Cell Survival ∞ GH signaling may also exert anti-apoptotic effects on granulosa cells, protecting them from programmed cell death.
 This can contribute to follicular survival and sustain the health of the developing oocyte.

 These mechanisms illustrate a clear biological basis for the therapy’s intended purpose.
 The risk, from a molecular perspective, is one of degree and duration.
-The is regulated by precise, pulsatile bursts of hormones, creating a dynamic equilibrium.
+The endocrine system is regulated by precise, pulsatile bursts of hormones, creating a dynamic equilibrium.

 The introduction of long-acting GHRH analogues like CJC-1295 with Drug Affinity Complex (DAC) creates a sustained elevation of GH and IGF-1, a state the body does not typically experience.
 This sustained pressure could potentially lead to receptor downregulation or desensitization over time, a classic homeostatic response to chronic overstimulation.